Above: “Stroke Book” cover, back cover, author Jonathan Alexander.

 Press Release: Being Queer is EVERYTHING!
 (That you “just happen to be” LGBTQ is a Lie.)

-While Jonathan Alexander’s books are available at the major online retailers, we strongly urge readers to support their favorite queer and independent bookstores, such as the Bureau of General Serviced–Queer Division in New York and Skylight Books in Los Angeles, both of which are supporting Jonathan with online events in November.
+While Jonathan Alexander’s books are available at the major online retailers, we strongly urge readers to support their favorite queer and independent bookstores, such as the Bureau of General Services–Queer Division in New York, Skylight Books and Book Soup in Los Angeles, Page Against the Machine in Long Beach and The Frenchmen Art & Books in New Orleans, all of which have supported Jonathan with events.
 Check “56 LGBTQ-Owned Bookstores You Can Be Proud to Support” (organized by state) from Oprah Daily to find a queer book shop near you.

 “Stroke Book” Comparisons